-Papadimitriou and Ratajczak [9] considered the case where (X, d) is the Euclidean plane and gave simple examples of graphs which have a greedy embedding (e.g., Hamiltonian graphs) and graphs that admit no greedy embedding into the Euclidean plane (e.g., $K{r,6r+1}$).
-Papadimitriou and Ratajczak conjectured that all 3-connected planar graphs admit a greedy embedding into the Euclidean plane.
+Papadimitriou and Ratajczak [11] considered the case where (X, d) is the Euclidean plane and gave simple examples of graphs which have a greedy embedding (e.g., Hamiltonian graphs) and graphs that admit no greedy embedding into the Euclidean plane (e.g., $K{r,6r+1}$).
+Papadimitriou and Ratajczak conjectured that all 3-vertexconnected planar graphs admit a greedy embedding into the Euclidean plane.
+Throughout this paper, we will be interested only in vertex connectivity so we will shorten k-vertex-connected to k-connected.